Wrap Your Arms Around Me: Album cover

 English fashion photographer Gered Mankowitz shot the album cover and all the single covers based on her album.
 Mankowitz said of this shoot, "Agnetha was being produced by Mike Chapman who I had worked with a great deal in the 70s; and he asked me to come to Sweden, where they were recording, to shoot this cover.
 Agnetha was charming, very sexy, and photogenic – we had a lovely session together.
 When I got home to London, there was a huge bouquet of flowers waiting – a thank you from her, and a sweet and thoughtful gesture!"
-David Costa created the stylized cover while Lolo Murray does the makeup for the photo shoot.
+David Costa created the stylised cover while Lolo Murray does the makeup for the photo shoot.

 In comparison, the original CD cover featured a different typeface, with the text predominantly presented in mixed uppercase letters.
 In contrast, the vinyl edition utilized an all-lowercase font.
 The 2005 reissue restored the typography to match the original font used on the vinyl release.

 Release and promotion

 As the recording had been completed, a TV special, "The Heat Is On" had been filmed in April 1983 and was premiered on the 4 May.
 There, Fältskog performed new material for her upcoming release—particularly her current lead single and others.
 Internationally, the promotional campaign started on 6 May 1983 in the Netherlands, where she was invited to perform at the ANWB Gala which is organized to celebrate the association's centenary anniversary.
 Fältskog performed "The Heat Is On" and "Shame" as well as being interviewed.
 Fältskog was delighted with the interest the Netherlands showed in her first English-language solo album, following its release.

+Wrap Your Arms Around Me was released worldwide on 30 May 1983, and 3 June in Sweden and the UK.
+Around July, RPM magazine reported Fältskog has signed a record contract with Polydor Records to handle the release in North America.
 Fältskog hoped to capture her own solo success in the United States compared to ABBA's sales in the European market.
-She commented over her plan to crossover promotion in the adult contemporary and pop charts stating, "I just wanted to find a good producer, choose good songs and make a record that everyone would enjoy."
+She commented to USA Today over her plan to crossover promotion in the adult contemporary and pop charts stating, "I just wanted to find a good producer, choose good songs and make a record that everyone would enjoy."
+The album was eventually released on 8 August 1983 in North America.
+At that same time, her first American single "Can't Shake Loose" had also made its debut in that region.

-Reissue
+The album received an expanded reissue on CD on 15 August 2005, featuring five bonus tracks.
+The reissue features a 1984 off-album single "It's So Nice to Be Rich" and its B-side, "P&B", English and Spanish renditions of a Tomas Ledin duet, "Never Again" in addition to a special dance music mix of "The Heat Is On".
+On 17 June 2017, it was announced that it will be re-released on 28 July as part of a reissue collection of solo albums from the members of ABBA in 180 gram black and pink vinyl.

-Wrap Your Arms Around Me received an expanded reissue on CD in 2005, featuring five bonus tracks, "It's So Nice to Be Rich"/"P&B" and "Never Again".
-On 28 July 2017, it was re-released as part of a reissue collection of solo albums from the members of ABBA in 180 gram black and pink vinyl.
+Singles